A MALL Geometry of Interaction Based on Indexed Linear Logic: with cut list and relational semantics

 \subsection{Fundamental lemma}

 Indexed linear logic arises essentially due to its tight connection to the relational semantics.
 The connection is realized by a fundamental lemma due to Bucciarelli \& Ehrhard (proposition 20 of \cite{BE}) establishing a correspondence between indexed sets in $\Rel$ and indexed sequents in $\MALLI$.
 The former is semantic in $\MALL$, while the latter is syntactic in $\MALLI$.
-This lemma is next shown to be preserved under our extended syntax and semantics, designed to accommodate cut formulas in $\MALLIC$ and to $\Relc$, respectively.
+The fundamental lemma is shown to be preserved under our extended syntax and semantics, designed to accommodate cut formulas in $\MALLIC$ and in $\Relc$, respectively.